 Trusted role at RA Responsibilities RA Security Officer Administrative role responsible for the compliance work at a specific RA domain.
-Typical tasks include: controlling and evaluating compliance to the RA's obligations according to the Customer Agreement, The RA Trust Framework, and this CP and CPS reporting incidents and deviations to Pointsharp evaluation of RA Officers

-Trusted role at RA Responsibilities RA Auditor Operational role responsible for internal auditing of the RA organization.
+Typical tasks include: • controlling and evaluating compliance to the RA's obligations according to the Customer Agreement, The RA Trust Framework, and this CP and CPS • reporting incidents and deviations to Pointsharp • evaluating personnel before being appointed to a trusted role at the RA.
+RA Auditor Operational role responsible for internal auditing of the RA organization.
 Typical tasks include: evaluating the RA organization's compliance with processes for the management of subscribers and eidentities. performing internal audits regarding the management of e-identities. supervising the RA Officers.
-RA Administrator Operational role in the subscriber and certificate management application for a specific RA domain.
-Managing access for other personnel in Trusted roles within the RA domain.
-RA Officer Operation role in the subscriber and certificate management application for a specific RA domain.
-Typical tasks include: • managing of subscribers • making subscriber certificate applications • conducting identity verification upon certificate application and extradition • approving subscriber certificate applications • issuing subscriber certificates • revoking subscriber certificates, smart cards, and tokens • assigning subscriber roles within the RA domain.
+RA Officer Operational role in the subscriber and certificate management application for a specific RA domain.
+Typical tasks include: managing of subscribers managing access configurations for other personnel in Trusted roles within the RA domain. making subscriber certificate applications conducting identity verification upon certificate application and extradition approving subscriber certificate applications issuing subscriber certificates revoking subscriber certificates, smart cards, and tokens assigning subscriber roles within the RA domain.